andyrids/picolynx/README.md

 The `just` command runner ([GitHub page](https://github.com/casey/just)) is a handy way to save and run project-specific commands, which are written in a file called `justfile`.

-If you use `just`, you can add use the commands below to run `PicoLynx` in development mode, with the `textual` console integration:
+If you use `just`, you can add use the commands below to run `PicoLynx` in development mode, with the `textual` console integration.

 This command uses `uv` to sync the package dependencies and create a `.venv`: